Skip to content

 Seghol Yod מֶי e Short "eh" Seghol with yod mater (less common)

-Hatef Seghol מֱ e Reduced very short "eh" Composite sheva; used under gutturals; less common than Hatef Patah
+Hateph Seghol מֱ e Reduced very short "eh" Composite shewa; used under gutturals; less common than Hateph Pathach

 I-class Vowels